Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 If you do not wish to renew your policy, please inform us at least 2 working days before the Deduction Date and your policy will lapse after the last day of cover.

 If any information on your renewal offer is missing or incorrect, or there are any changes to your circumstances, please let us know immediately.
 Either email us right back or call us at 6221 2111.
-Mondays to Fridays, 9am to 8pm and Saturdays, 9am to 3pm (Closed on Sundays and public holidays).
+Mondays to Fridays, 9am – 6pm (Closed on weekends and public holidays).

 If your vehicle is being sold / scrapped or de-registered and you wish to cancel your insurance policy, then please provide us with the following supporting documents: